EFTI4EU/reference-implementation/implementation/README.md

 # Implementation

 The development of the gate involves different components.
-All the components are designed as independent libraries that will be integrated in a single microservice.
-This was due to the simplicity of the gate workflows in a side, and the fact that the gate already uses many other components (databases, logger, brokers, ...), in other side.
+All the components are designed as independent libraries that will be integrated into a single microservice.
+This was due to the simplicity of the gate workflows in one side, and the fact that the gate already uses many other components (databases, logger, brokers, ...), in other side.

 However, these components are sufficiently independent to be easily used as separate microservices.
 An adaptation is thought required but not to change the hole architecture.
-Also, a set of dependencies are required, including databases, message brokers, authentication server, etc.
+Also, a set of dependencies are required, including databases, message brokers, authentication servers, etc.

 In addition to gate components, a simulator was developed as a mockup of external gates and platforms.
 This simulator is required for integration and performance tests.

-Here a summary of developed components.
-More detailed description can be found inside each component.
+Here is a summary of developed components.
+A more detailed description can be found inside each component.

 ![Components diagram](./components.png "Component diagram of the gate and its dependencies")